MicrosoftDocs/quantum-docs/articles/overview-what-is-qsharp-and-qdk.md

 ```

 If you want to learn more, the [Quantum Katas](xref:microsoft.quantum.tutorial-qdk.katas) provide a good introduction to [quantum computing concepts](xref:microsoft.quantum.tutorial-qdk.katas#introduction-to-quantum-computing-concepts) such as common quantum operations and how to manipulate qubits.
-For more examples, see [intrinsic operations and functions](xref:microsoft.quantum.libraries.overview.standard.prelude).
+For more information, see [the Q# user guide](xref:microsoft.quantum.user-guide-qdk.overview).

 ## What can I do with the QDK?